Last updated: October 14, 2020

 How are we assessing when to reopen a country for in-person Experiences?

-As we plan to reopen, we continue to rely on government guidance and feedback from health experts, which is most readily available at the country level.
-Additionally, we believe reopening on a country level will provide a more consistent experience for hosts and guests.
+As we plan to reopen, we continue to monitor government guidance, health data, and feedback from health experts, which is most readily available at the country level.

 How will I know if my country is about to reopen and how can I prepare?

 We will email hosts to alert them that their area is reopening.

 Start by adding dates to your calendar for experiences from the date your country is reopening onwards.

 Once your country reopens, we will waive our service fees for eligible experience bookings received by eligible hosts for 8 weeks, up to $1000 per eligible host.
 Experience hosts are eligible if they had an experience live on Airbnb on or before Feb 1, 2020 in mainland China and March 16, 2020 in all other regions.
 Read more about the fee waiver here.

 How can I host my in person experience safely now that my country has reopened?

 Airbnb is committed to caring for the health and well-being of hosts and guests.
 To help support you as travel evolves, we’ve created new safety guidelines for person-to-person interaction during experiences and cleaning guidelines to help you prepare your space.
 These guidelines are meant to help you adapt your experience to protect the health and safety of you and your guests.

 Are there any safety guidelines for Food & Drink experiences?